 NEM allows customers to build arbitrary asset systems.
 Customers define how the NEM blockchain will look like, what it will be doing and how it is going to be used.
 The potential is huge as it can be utilized in fintech, logistics, exchange, ICO, document storage and notarization, decentralized authentication, military, medical and many other businesses.

-To build an asset a customer must define a namespace (and possibly subdomains), which is in fact the home address in NEM blockchain.
-Next step is a definition of arbitrary mosaics in given namespace.
+To build an asset a customer must define a namespace (and possibly subdomains), which is in fact the home address in a NEM blockchain.
+Next step is a definition of arbitrary mosaics in a given namespace.
 Mosaics are NEM‘s sub assets.
 The creation of sub assets requires the rental of a root namespace.
-Customized mosaic is a basic building block of smart assets that can represent anything.
-For example coin, signature, document, status or any other thing.
-Asset can be updated by NEM transaction, which is not always the case in similar competitor projects.
+A customized mosaic is a basic building block of smart assets that can represent anything.
+For example a coin, signature, document, status or any other thing.
+An asset can be updated by a NEM transaction, which is not always the case in similar competitor projects.

-Moreover NEM allows creation of addresses acting as container for mosaics that can be connected with multiple rules.
+Moreover NEM allows the creation of addresses acting as containers for mosaics that can be connected with multiple rules.
 Address can represent a user as a NEM account holder.

 In addition, assets can be transferred as an attachment via the NEM embedded messaging system.

 This is what makes NEM unique in the cryptocurrency world.
 NEM invented the revolutionary consensus mechanism called proof of importance (POI).
-As POW and POS are considered unfair and energy wasting, the POI introduced new way of block selection.
+As POW and POS are considered unfair and energy wasting, the POI introduced a new way of block selection.
 Instead of the term mining, well-known in crypto world, the word harvesting is used in NEM.
-Every user can participate in harvesting when he fulfills the required conditions and thus gains so called importance.
+Every user can participate in "harvesting" when he fulfills the required conditions and thus gains so-called importance.

-NEM does not have white paper, however it has a technical reference which represents both white paper and technical overview.
-It is circa 55 pages document with relevant information.
-Topics as account, addresses, used cryptography, transaction and blockchain, POI and networks are discussed.
+NEM does not have a whitepaper, however it has a technical reference which represents both the whitepaper and the technical overview. it is a circa 55-page document with relevant information.
+Topics as accounts, addresses, used cryptography, transactions and blockchain, POI and networks are discussed.
 I advise you to also read the Catapult white paper.

 XEM is a coin in NEM.
 It is a deflationary coin with maximum supply of 8,999,999,999.
 XEM came into existence when 1,500 stakeholders each received 5,999,999 XEM.
 Then they distributed, said coins, to the community.
 Other funds were distributed to multi-sig wallets with the intention of distribution for NEMs development and rewards.
 XEM can be bought on exchanges (available at all major players) or be harvested.